We need your help

 We seek the partnership of our philanthropic investors to help make this facility a reality.
 Improving the health and wellness of our neighbors is directly in line with The Ohio State University Wexner Medical Center’s mission to improve people’s lives in Ohio and across the world through innovation in research, education and patient care.

-Wexner Medical Center is investing $2.5 million to renovate the building.
+Wexner Medical Center is investing millions of dollars to renovate the building.
 We are seeking investors who will help fund operations for the center and provide capital enhancements not currently funded.
 The creation of these funds is critical to our ability to provide these services at no charge to those who need them the most.

 Our current partners include: